-Procurers will be better equipped to stop bid-rigging and save taxpayers’ and businesses’ money with the launch of an e-learning package.
+Procurers will be better equipped to stop bid-rigging and save taxpayers’ and businesses’ money with the launch of an e-learning module.

-The package, which was created by the Competition and Markets Authority (CMA) and the Crown Commercial Service, is being made available to their members by the Chartered Institute of Procurement & Supply (CIPS) and the Local Government Association (LGA).
+It was created by the Competition and Markets Authority (CMA) and the Crown Commercial Service (CCS), and is being made available to their members by the Chartered Institute of Procurement & Supply (CIPS) and the Local Government Association (LGA).

 In 2013/14 the UK public sector spent £242 billion on procurement of goods and services, of which around £60 billion is spent by local government.
 Evidence suggests that cartels – of which bid-rigging forms a part – overcharge by up to 20%.